Lisbet12/International-Breweries/README.md

 ## Recommendations and Findings
+Based on the analysis, we recommend the folowing;
 - The sum of Profit and sum of Cost reduces every year
 - The profit make 2017 is differ from the profit made in 2018 and 2019
-- The sale rep that made the highest profit is Jones follow by the Jardine
+- The sale rep that made the highest profit is Jones follow by the Jardine.
+Focus on the Training the Sale rep to improve Sales
 - The most Brand with the highest profit Castle which is mostly sold in senegal.
 - When cost was 87m, profit made was 39m
   when cost was 84m, profit made was 37m when cost was 70m, profit made was 30m.
 So therefore the reduction in the Sum of Cost led to the reduction in Profit for every year
+- Investing in marking strategies the improve sales for Hero and Trophy.
+- The business can also be expand to other neighbouring countries.